“Wow, you are lucky!”

 Because it makes me happy.
 Makes me smile every day.

-I’m not the only one, there is a lot of people who decide to live their dream and they go for it.
+I’m not the only one, there are a lot of people who decide to live their dream and they go for it.

 So if there is something you “would really like” or something you “have ALWAYS been dreaming of” then think what are your priorities.
 Take a piece of paper.
 Write down what you want to achieve.
 And then do a list of things you need to learn, the amount of money you need to have in order to do it.
 And how much time it will take.
 It could be a year or two, could be fifteen.